 Typically, boat insurance policies cover the most common perils related to physical damage to the boat:

 Many watercraft insurance policies also cover labor costs for repairing and/or replacing the boat and any related equipment.
-Most standard boat insurance provide basic liability coverage, too.
-Texas law doesn’t require boat coverage, but not carry some degree of coverage is not worth the risk.
+Most standard boat insurance provides basic liability coverage, too.
+Texas law doesn’t require boat coverage, but not carrying some degree of coverage is not worth the risk.

 How Much Does Boat & Watercraft Insurance Cost?

-Premium costs for a boat and watercraft policy will depend on the agreed-upon values of the policy, chosen deductibles, insurability, and other factors.
-In this way, boat insurance is quite similar to other policy types.
+Premium costs for a boat and watercraft policy will depend on the policy’s agreed-upon values, chosen deductibles, insurability, and other factors.
+In this way, boat insurance is quite like other policy types.

 Does Texas Require Boat Insurance?

 Need another compelling reason to carry boat insurance?
 How about this: It just makes sense.
-Protecting your passengers and property, and looking out for the wellbeing of your neighbors is, quite simply, the right thing to do.
+Protecting your passengers and property and looking out for the well-being of your neighbors is, quite simply, the right thing to do.
 And what about the financial aspect of boat ownership?
 For many people, owning a boat can represent a sizable investment.
-If your boat were totaled in an accident, do you have the liquid assets to simply replace it without insurance monies?
+If your boat was totaled in an accident, do you have the liquid assets to replace it without insurance monies?